 - Repeat process for the other boom, and find a compromise position for the valve.

-Some operators elect to remove the handle from the Turbomist throttling valve once it is set so they don’t accidentally bump it later.
-That’s fine, but don’t lose it.
-Further adjustment may be required when transitioning between dilute and concentrated volumes.
+Some operators elect to remove the handle from the throttling valve once it is set so they don’t accidentally bump it later.
+That’s fine, but further adjustments may be required when transitioning between dilute and concentrated volumes, so don’t lose the handle.